-This course provides an overview of the funding, structure and administration of community organizations and social services that operate within Ontario and Canada.
-The course gives students an overview of the roles and responsibilities of administrators in the non-profit sector.
-Students examine non-profit governance, volunteer recruitment and management, resource development, finance management, and human resource functions.
+Students examine the funding, structure, and administration of community organizations and social services in Canada, and the roles and responsibilities of administrators in the non-profit sector.
+Students also examine non-profit governance, volunteer recruitment and management, resource development, finance management, and human resource functions.